MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-administration.md

 > [!IMPORTANT]
 > You must have a [!INCLUDE [prod_short](../developer/includes/prod_short.md)] license in order to set up integration to other products, or perform any other tasks in [!INCLUDE [prod_short](../developer/includes/prod_short.md)], except the two mentioned above.
 For information about licensing, see [Microsoft Dynamics 365 Business Central Licencing Guide](https://aka.ms/BusinessCentralLicensing).

-For other tasks, you can access the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)], where you can manage upgrade schedules and other tasks.
+For other tasks, you can access the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)], where you can manage environment updates and other tasks.
 For more information, see [The Business Central Administration Center](tenant-admin-center.md).

 You can also use telemetry to track usage and monitor user sessions, for example.
 For more information, see [Monitoring and Analyzing Telemetry](telemetry-overview.md) and [Managing Sessions](tenant-admin-center-manage-sessions.md).